Broadpeak-tv/dash.js/README.md

 ### Manifest parser

-The manifest parser in this version has been updated to apply the appropriate parser according to the manifest response content-type:
+The manifest parser in this branch has been updated to apply the appropriate parser according to the manifest response content-type:
 - ``application/dash+xml`` => XML
 - ``application/json`` => JSON
 - ``application/octet-stream`` => Protobuf